kanisterio/kanister/docs/architecture.rst

 ---------------------

 The controller watches for new/updated ActionSets in the same namespace in which it is deployed.
-When it sees an ActionSet without a nil status field, it immediately initializes the ActionSet's status to the Pending State.
+When it sees an ActionSet with a nil status field, it immediately initializes the ActionSet's status to the Pending State.
 The status is also prepopulated with the pending phases.